atharvd07/management_system_be/readme.txt

 Remote Branch: Below repo name you can see branches like Main, Master...
 Select main from that Local Branch: When you click on "Push Head" then under branch field mention "main" if master or anything else is there.

+Notes:
+First commit and then push head so you can see sourch and destination branches Main tabs on STS: Git Repository, Git Staging